Educate

 It is estimated that 2 million people in the US with neurologic conditions or traumatic brain injury have been diagnosed with PBA and up to 7 million have symptoms suggestive of PBA.*

 The CNS-LS is a self-administered questionnaire designed to be completed by the patient or caregiver.
 Questions consist of subscales for laughter (4 items) and crying (3 items).
-Each question is scored on a 5-point scale (1 = applies never, 5 = applies most of the time).
+Each question is scored on a 5-point scale (1=applies never, 5=applies most of the time).
 Total scores can range from 7 (no symptoms) to 35 (maximum).
-A CNS-LS score ≥13 may suggest the presence of signs and symptoms of PBA, defined by sudden, frequent, and uncontrollable episodes of laughing and/or crying.
+A CNS-LS score of ≥13 may suggest the presence of signs and symptoms of PBA, defined by sudden, frequent, and uncontrollable episodes of laughing and/or crying.

 No, only a doctor can diagnose PBA.
 The CNS-LS (PBA Quiz) was developed by healthcare professionals to help doctors determine whether a person is having PBA symptoms.
 It has been validated in ALS (amyotrophic lateral sclerosis) and MS (multiple sclerosis) patient populations.

-Any physician who is knowledgeable about the disease can diagnose.
+Any physician who is knowledgeable about PBA can diagnose.
 However, there are physicians who are more familiar with this area.
 These include:

 • Neurologist